discordjs/guide/guide/additional-info/updating-from-v14.md

 #### Emojis

 `Client#emojis` has been removed due to confusion with the introduction of application emojis and performance impact.
-Use `resolveGuildEmoji` utility function to get a cached guild emoji.
+Use the `resolveGuildEmoji()` utility function to get a cached guild emoji.

 #### Ping